kana4/bioinformatics_rust_book/src/Chapter_3/3_1_Print_Vectors.md

 If you look closely, we didn't print the vector just yet, for that we need something called `debug`!

-Debug is something new if you're coming from other languages like R or Python, and it's something that we don't really need to know so we'll just leave it at: *We neeeeeeed it!* At least for vectors.
+Debug is something new if you're coming from other languages like R or Python, and it's something that we don't really need to know how it works, so we'll just leave it at: *We neeeeeeed it!* At least for vectors.

 ```
 fn main(){